 Magnesium plays an important role in carbohydrate metabolism, in particular insulin sensitivity.
 Therefore, Magnesium deficiency can lead to a decrease in insulin sensitivity.
 In other words, an increase in insulin resistance.
 2 In most cases, insulin resistance is the root cause of elevated blood glucose, Prediabetes and Type 2 diabetes.
 This is how low Magnesium can increase your blood sugar and contribute to the development of Prediabetes and Type 2 diabetes.

-A number of studies have investigated the effect of Magnesium supplements to lower blood pressure.
-But the results are conflicting – mainly due to inconsistency in the study designs.
-Therefore, researchers form Stanford University – in collaboration with their peers in China and Japan – analyzed 34 trials involving 2028 participants.
+A number of studies have investigated the effect of Magnesium supplements to lower blood pressure, but the results are conflicting – mainly due to inconsistency in the study designs.
+Therefore, researchers from Stanford University – in collaboration with their peers in China and Japan – analyzed 34 trials involving 2028 participants.
 They concluded, “Our findings indicate a causal effect of Mg supplementation on lowering BPs in adults.
 Mg supplementation with a dose of 300 mg per day for a duration of 1 month is sufficient to elevate serum Mg and reduce BP.”
 6

 This critical scientific analysis clearly demonstrate that Magnesium supplements may lower blood pressure in a period of one month.